chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### General Elasticsearch Configuration

-To configure Elasticsearch for your Chef Automate installation, create a `.toml` file that contains the partial configuration below.
+To configure Elasticsearch for your Chef Automate installation, create a TOML file that contains the partial configuration below.
 Uncomment and change settings as needed, then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 ```toml
 [elasticsearch.v1.sys.proxy]